 According to the company, around 51% of all US households now have access to ABC, CBS, Fox, and NBC stations.
 You can visit this Hulu webpage to see if you’re one of them.

-The service costs about $40 per month, and you get a number of benefits in addition to these local channels.
-You get a rock-solid channel lineup with cable news, entertainment, and sports from channels like ESPN and Fox Sports.
+The service costs $40 per month, and you get a number of benefits in addition to these local channels.
+You get a rock-solid channel lineup with cable news, entertainment, and sports from channels like ESPN and Fox Sports, with a total of around 70 channels.

 Not only that, you get a free Hulu subscription, so you can watch all of the movies, TV shows, current-season episodes, and Hulu Originals that are offered by Hulu – for no additional fee.